-Vonney Ball’s diverse collection of earthenware vessels have there foundations in a classical aesthetic.
+Vonney Ball's diverse collection of earthenware vessels have their foundations in a classical aesthetic.
 Her influences have generally focused on European art, history and architecture, which have also subsequently informed the shapes, forms and imagery she has developed in her practice.
-Ball has experimented with a variety of references in her work with centerpieces such as urns or lidded jars becoming her preferred representative forms.
+Ball has experimented with a variety of references in her work with centrepieces such as urns or lidded jars becoming her preferred representative forms.

 A principal motivation in Ball's work has been an exploration of process, which has been further informed by the introduction of slipcasting as a core element of her production.
 The exploration of surface decoration and treatments such as transfers, lustres and matt glazes has allowed Ball to add a sense of greater depth to her work.